.jpg)

 APIs (Application Programming Interfaces) are cloud-based, standards-driven software applications that enable the integration of Web applications.
 They facilitate communication between services by automating the translation and sharing of data.
 This eliminates the need for human intervention.
 APIs are distinguished by three key elements:

-- Procedures: these are programmed to execute specific tasks initiated by user commands.
+- Procedures: these are programmed to perform specific tasks initiated by user commands.

 - Protocols: they use different protocols to regulate the data format between systems, depending on the type of API.

-- Tools: these are the functions needed to develop software and programs.
+- Tools: these are the functions necessary for developing software and programs.

 APIs enable companies to access a wide range of external services and functionalities.
 This enhances their operational reach and their ability to offer a variety of products or services!